 David Monk, President

-Kat Herrera currently works at Centro Latino Americano, coordinating the behavioral health services programs for Latino families.
-She grew up in Texas, earning her Bachelor’s of Arts in Public Relations and Advertising from the University of Houston.
+Kat Herrera currently works at the Child Development and Rehab Center for OHSU in Eugene, coordinating the health services for children with disabilities.
+He grew up in Texas, earning his Bachelor’s of Arts in Public Relations and Advertising from the University of Houston.
 Coming from an environmental justice background, Kat has worked closely with disproportionately affected neighborhoods subjected to unchecked pollution.
 Kat hopes to bridge generational gaps within the environmental movement.
-She is also a painter and plays for the Eugene Women’s Rugby Team, the Eugene Reign.
+He is also a painter and plays ultimate frisbee.

 Carla Hervert, RN, MS